 Germans Are Cold

 Disagree – Although I joke with German mates that this is true, I’m just being playful and I don’t agree with this stereotype at all.
-German people may not be very public with their emotions in comparison to some countries, but the only thing that I found cold about Germany was the winter.
+German people may not be very public with their emotions in comparison to some countries, but the only thing that I found cold about Germany was their harsh northern winter.

 Germans Wear Socks with Sandals